 If you want more of a natural look for your home, consider wood siding.
 It provides a rich, classic appearance that will last for many years to come, maybe even for multiple generations when given the right maintenance.
 This means that you’ll have to ensure that it’s repainted or restained every few years and use sealants to keep away mold, mildew, and termites.
 If you choose wood, your options will include shake, shingle, or horizontal lap siding.
 All of these options will provide natural, unmatched beauty for your home as well as increase its curb appeal.

 There’s not usually a specific type of siding that will work best for your home.
 It’s more about aligning your tastes, preferences, and budget with the right type.
 We can help you make that decision here at Legacy Service.
-Our team has plenty of experience installing, replacing, and repairing siding as well as helping homeowners determine which one is best for them.
-If you like to learn more about any of the six alternatives to vinyl siding, or vinyl itself, please give us a call at 215-798-9790 or fill out a contact form here.
+Our team has plenty of experience installing and replacing siding as well as helping homeowners determine which one is best for them.
+If you like to learn more about siding installation or replacement, please give us a call at 215-798-9790 or fill out a contact form here.
 Schedule a consultation and find out how you can upgrade your home exterior!

 Posted on Dec 14, 2019 in Roof